 Angiotensin receptors are essential for many body activities in conjugation with different agents, including the growth of the kidney.14-16 Both AT1-R and AT2-R are present and remain throughout embryonic life during embryogenesis.
-At embryonic day 20, AT1-R reaches its peak expression level and maintained until maturity, but AT2-R is not seen until day 28 of the postnatal period.^{17,18} Their expression is noticeably decreased in adult kidneys.
-While AT2-R also focuses on actively differentiating cortical cells, both receptor types are co-localized in differentiated nephrons and blood vessels.18 Human kidneys contain the majority of the AT1-R, which has an 8-10-fold higher mRNA expression than AT2-R. AT1-R is normally found in human glomeruli, interlobular arteries, and their surrounded tubule-interstitial fibrous regions.
-On the other hand, AT2-R is located in large preglomerular vessels of the human cortex and by interlobular endothelial arterial cells of healthy adult.19 Additionally, Ang-II drives proximal tubule cell proliferation via the AT1-R receptor,20 and it triggers neo-angiogenesis, apoptosis, and tubular cell proliferation through AT2-R21.
+At embryonic day 20, AT1-R reaches its peak expression level and is maintained until maturity, but AT2-R is not seen until day 28 of the postnatal period.
+Their expression is noticeably decreased in adult kidneys.
+While AT2-R also focuses on actively differentiating cortical cells, both receptor types are co-localized in differentiated nephrons and blood vessels.
+Human kidneys contain the majority of the AT1-R, which has an 8-10-fold higher mRNA expression than AT2-R. AT1-R is normally found in human glomeruli. interlobular arteries, and their surrounding tubuleinterstitial fibrous regions.
+On the other hand, AT2-R is located in large preglomerular vessels of the human cortex and in interlobular endothelial arterial cells of healthy adults.
+Additionally, Ang-II drives proximal tubule cell proliferation via the AT1-R receptor, and it triggers neo-angiogenesis, apoptosis, and tubular cell proliferation through AT2-R.